Voluntary Disclosure and Personalized Pricing: Introduction

-We focus on personalized pricing based on a consumer's tastes and whether a consumer would like to disclose information directly about those tastes.
-An important prior literature investigates how a consumer may distort her behavior in dynamic settings if firms draw inferences about her tastes from her past choices.
-This literature has studied a broad range of issues, including whether firms prefer to commit to not personalize prices \citep{taylor2004consumer,villasboas:04,acquisti2005conditioning,calzolari2006optimality}, whether consumers would like to remain anonymous \citep*{conitzer2012hide}, and how anticipating future pricing may induce consumers to randomize \citep{bhaskar2019consumer}. \cite{bonatti/cisternas} study the welfare properties of aggregating consumers' past purchasing histories into scores and characterize optimal scoring rules.
-Our analysis complements this research by studying how a consumer fare from directly controlling the flow of information rather than distorting her behavior to influence the market's perception of her tastes.
+Less closely related, a prior literature studies how a consumer may distort her behavior in dynamic settings if firms draw inferences about her tastes from her past choices.
+This literature has investigated when firms prefer to commit to not personalize prices, when consumers would like to remain anonymous, and how consumers may distort their actions \citep*{taylor2004consumer,villasboas:04,acquisti2005conditioning,calzolari2006optimality,conitzer2012hide}. \cite{bonatti/cisternas} study the welfare properties of aggregating consumers' past purchasing histories into scores.
+Our analysis complements this agenda by studying how a consumer fares from directly controlling the flow of information rather than distorting her behavior to influence the market's perception of her tastes.

-\cite{jones2019nonrivalry} take a ``macro approach'' to whether consumers should control their own data.
-They show that, because data is non-rival, there are social gains from multiple firms using the same data simultaneously, and therefore, it is better to let consumers, rather than firms, own and trade data.
-Several recent papers \citep*{choi2019privacy,acemoglu2019too,bergemann2019economics} model a countervailing force where the data of some consumers is predictive about others, and each consumer does not internalize this externality, which induces excessive data-sharing. \cite{fainmesser2015pricing,fainmesser2019pricing} study monopolistic and competitive price discrimination based on consumers' influence on others and their susceptibility to influence.
-Our analysis abstracts from these important externalities.

-\paragraph{Paper outline:} Our paper proceeds as follows. \cref{Section-Example} illustrates our main ideas in a simple example of a monopolist facing a consumer whose valuation is uniformly distributed on the unit interval. \cref{Section-MonopolistModel} considers the monopolist environment with a general model of consumer types. \cref{Section-HorizontalCompetition} studies the role of voluntary disclosure in a model of Bertrand competition with horizontal differentiation. \cref{Section-Conclusion} concludes.